elixirschool/elixirschool/lessons/advanced/erlang.md

 ### Atoms

 Erlang atoms look much like their Elixir counterparts without the colon (`:`).
-They're they are represented by lowercase strings and underscores:
+They are represented by lowercase strings and underscores:

 Elixir: